matheusdfj/Create-Subtitles/README.md

 # Create Subtitles

 # English
-Create Subtitles is a project made for a school homework, with the aim of making the job of subtitling a film easier.
+Create Subtitles was a project made for a school homework, with the aim of making the job of subtitling a film easier.
 HTML, CSS and Javascript were the languages used to create the project, in addition to importing the FileSaver.js file.

 Source: https://github.com/eligrey/FileSaver.js